mscifo/gibbon/README.markdown

 # gibbon

-Gibbon is an API wrapper for MailChimp's [Primary and Export APIs](http://www.mailchimp.com/api).
+Gibbon is an API wrapper for MailChimp's [Primary, Export and Partner APIs](http://www.mailchimp.com/api).

 [![Build Status](https://secure.travis-ci.org/amro/gibbon.png)](http://travis-ci.org/amro/gibbon)

-##Important Notes About Version 0.5.0+
+##Important Notes About Version 0.6.0+
 ### (It's different!)

 Gibbon now targets MailChimp API 2.0, which is substantially different from API 1.3.
 Please use Gibbon 0.4.6 if you need to use API 1.3.

-* Supports MailChimp API 2.0 and Export API 1.0
+* Supports MailChimp API 2.0, Export API 1.0 and Partner API 1.3
 * Errors are raised by default since 0.4.x
 * Timeouts can be specified per request during initialization
 * Ruby 1.9.x+ for now.
 A future version may be Ruby 2.0 only to take advantage of lazy iteration when using the Export API.